creviceapp/creviceapp/readme.markdown

 This software requires Windows7 or later, and .Net Framework 4.6.

-## Config csx file
+## User script

 After first starting of `CreviceApp.exe`, move to `%APPDATA%\Crevice\CreviceApp`, and you could find `default.csx`.
-It's the config file.
+It's the user script file.
 Please open it with a text editor and look through it.

+`default.csx` is merely a csharp script file so that you can use `#load` directive to load another csx file and can use `#r` directive to add  assembly references to the script.
+By default, the script has the assembly references to `microlib.dll`, `System.dll`, `System.Core.dll`, `Microsoft.CSharp.dll` and `CreviceApp.exe`.
+In other words, if there is need to add an another assembly reference to the script, it should be declared by using `#r` directive at the head of the script.

+For more details, see [Directives - Interactive Window · dotnet/roslyn Wiki](https://github.com/dotnet/roslyn/wiki/Interactive-Window#directives)

 ## Mouse gesture DSL